Can you eat before facet joint injections?

-Please refrain from eating long before your appointment.
-You can eat and drink immediately after the injection.
+It is important to refrain from eating long before your appointment for a facet joint injection.
+You can, however, drink and eat immediately after the injection.
 If you take routine medications, you can take them on the day of the injection as scheduled.
-Do not eat solid foods or liquids after midnight before the procedure, unless otherwise directed.
+Do not consume solid foods or liquids after midnight before the procedure, unless otherwise directed.

 You can take your medicines with a small amount of water.
 Diabetics should not take their diabetes medicines until the procedure is complete.
-Check your blood sugar level at home before you get to PMC.
+Check your blood sugar level at home before you get to the Pain Management Center (PMC).
 If you are taking an anticoagulant such as Coumadin, Warfarin, Plavix, or any other, you should stop taking these medications long before the procedure.

 Follow these instructions unless your doctor tells you otherwise.
 A medial branch block is similar, but the medication is placed outside the joint space, near the nerve that supplies the joint, called the medial branch (a steroid can be used or not).
 A lumbar facet joint block is an injection of local anesthetic (numbing medication) into one or more of the small joints located along each vertebra, on both sides of the spine, in the lower back.
 Facet blocks and medial branch blocks are generally used in patients who have pain mainly in the back due to arthritic changes in facet joints or for mechanical low back pain.